rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

-For each payload, we have what country it belongs to ("nation").
+For each payload, the row indicates what country it belongs to ("nation").
 But that's not necessarily the country from where the payload was launched.
 That information is part of the "site" column.
-We also have the vehicle that was used in the launch, if the launch was successful
+More information here: the vehicle that was used in the launch, and if the launch was successful.

-Besides that, we have the type of the satellite, contractor, configuration, mass, the equipment the satellite carries, the propulsion method it uses, how it is powered, its expected lifetime, and mass.
+Besides that, we know the type of the satellite, contractor, configuration, mass, the equipment the satellite carries, the propulsion method it uses, how it is powered, its expected lifetime, and mass.
 Many of the columns need some cleaning so we won't concern ourselves a lot with them.
 Let's see which of the columns will be most useful

 ```python